 James D. Wolfensohn Incorporated ("Wolfensohn") has acted as a financial advisor to Promus since 1986 pursuant to an annual retainer agreement and has provided financial advice to Promus with respect to the Distribution.
 In connection therewith, Wolfensohn advised the Promus Board and management regarding the capital structure of PHC and Harrah's Entertainment following the Distribution.
 Wolfensohn was requested to render a fairness opinion to the Promus Board with respect to the Distribution, and at the meeting of the Promus Board on January 27, 1995, Wolfensohn advised the Promus Board that, as of that date, in Wolfensohn's opinion, the Distribution would be fair, from a financial point of view, to the holders of Promus Common Stock.
-Wolfensohn furnished to the Promus Board its written opinion, dated

-1995, to that effect.
+Wolfensohn furnished to the Promus Board its written opinion, dated , 1995, to that effect.
 Wolfensohn's opinion is addressed to the Promus Board in connection with its consideration of the Distribution and addresses only the fairness, from a financial point of view, of the Distribution to the holders of Promus Common Stock.
 Wolfensohn's opinion is not a recommendation to any holder of Promus Common Stock to approve the Distribution, nor a recommendation to any current or prospective stockholder of Promus, PHC or Harrah's Entertainment as to any investment decision such person may take, nor an opinion or estimate as to the trading prices of the PHC Common Stock or Harrah's Entertainment Common Stock following the Distribution.
-Wolfensohn has advised Promus, and Wolfensohn intends to take the position, that its opinion is solely for the benefit of the Promus Board and not rendered on behalf of, and is not intended to confer rights or remedies on, Harrah's Entertainment, PHC, or any holder of any stock or other security of Promus, Harrah's Entertainment or PHC or any other person or entity.
-Based on judicial precedent, the ultimate outcome of any action in respect of rights or remedies asserted by any such outcome of any action in respect of rights or remedies asserted by any such stockholder or any such other person against Wolfensohn is not free from doubt.
 The full text of the Wolfensohn opinion, which sets forth certain assumptions made, matters considered and limitations on the review undertaken, is attached as Annex I hereto and is incorporated herein by reference and should be read in its entirety in connection with this Proxy Statement.
 The summary of Wolfensohn's opinion set forth herein is qualified by reference to the full text of such opinion.
-It is a condition to the consummation of the Distribution that Wolfensohn deliver an updated opinion to the Promus Board, to be dated as of the date of the Promus Board's declaration of the special dividend (the "Declaration Date"), in substantially the same form as the opinion set forth in Annex I. See -- Conditions; Termination."
+It is a condition to the consummation of the Distribution that Wolfensohn deliver an updated opinion to the Board, to be dated as of the date of the Board's declaration of the special dividend (the "Declaration Date"), in substantially the same form as the opinion set forth in Annex I. See "--Conditions; Termination."